octoshrimpy/chromaforge/player_creation.md

    4. range
    5. charm
    6. player's choice
-0. pick one class from one the category rolled, the other becomes a secondary class for backstory building
+0. Using the class table below, pick one class from one of the categories rolled.
+The other category exists for backstory building

 _examples:_